 Last week we were in Flagstaff Arizona to celebrate Mr.D’s birthday, discover this ponderosa pine city and spend two days at the 6th Annual Hopi Festival, Hopi All-Native Arts & Cultural Festival.
 We are nation-wide art fest stalkers and this one, well … if you’ve been thinking about visiting Flag and want to experience a high quality exhibition of authentic native artworks … mark your calendar now for fall of 2016.
 (Tip: autumn, late September is one of the best times to visit the Southwest.)

-The fest was located in the center of downtown Flagstaff.
+All of the activity was located in the center of downtown Flagstaff.
 We found a place to park and followed the sounds of drumming to Heritage Square.

 The beautiful handmade head dresses of the Hopi dancers caught our attention right away …

 What a special moment … that they shared these dances and performances with everyone.

 Emmett Navakuku studied in Santa Fe at the Institute of American Indian Arts.
 He created these paintings for an upcoming children’s book called ‘Celebrate My Hopi Corn.’
 (Blue corn was originally developed by the Hopi.)
-Mr. Navakuku was having a very good day when we met him … lots of interest in his work, and new collectors.
+Mr. Navakuku was having a very good day when we met him … lots of interest in his work and new collectors.

-Derrick Suwalma Davis, the seven time World Champion Hoop dancer, and he was amazing …
+Derrick Suwalma Davis, the seven time World Champion Hoop dancer …. amazing!